theredkoala21/lxd-webgui/README.md

 LXD provides a REST based API via HTTPS webserver (here :9000).
 This webserver needs a server certificate.

-LXD-GUI is served via HTTPS via a webserver.
+LXD-WEBGUI is served via HTTPS via a webserver.
 This also needs a server certificate.

 The authentication to the LXD API is performed via a client certificate.
 This certificate is stored in the browser of the user.
-LXD-GUI performs HTTP requests to the API, which is authenticated via this client cert.
+LXD-WEBGUI performs HTTP requests to the API, which is authenticated via this client cert.

 # security considerations

-Do not let any other application run on the same domain+port as lxd-gui.
+Do not let any other application run on the same domain+port as LXD-WEBGUI.

 There is no CSRF protection for the LXD REST service.